Management of temporary ponds

-In a 1994 paper, Jeremy Biggs and colleagues listed 9 major misconceptions about ponds and these are still very relevant today.
+These recommendations are very consistent with ideas already presented in a 1994 paper by Jeremy Biggs and colleagues who listed 9 major misconceptions about ponds .

 - Make the most of existing habitats